IsaacHair/map25.2/BiggieCheese/readme.txt

 	- functions are declared by !
 	- "continue" and "break"
 	- else, else if
-Compilation process:
+	- mark keyword will set a variable to the value of the ROM address at that point and change all instances of that variable ahead and behind of that point Compilation process:
 	- the inline c is evaluated first to create an interum ram buffer where all the assembly is written as dictated by the c code, meaning lines